leonorss/leonorss/README.md

-I am a Master Student in Computational Biology and Bioinformatics at ETH Zürich, interested in multi-omics data, especially genomics, transcriptomics, epigenomics and imgaging mass cytometry (IMC).
+I have a Master’s degree in Computational Biology and Bioinformatics and experience in analysing different NGS data such as epigenomics and Imaging Mass Cytometry data using python, R and the command line environment.
+I have a solid computational background from my Bachelor’s degree in Computational Science and Engineering, as well as the ability to understand and investigate biological and cellular studies.
+Leveraging my expertise and curiosity to solve problems, I am excited to contribute to the cutting-edge field of precision medicine and drug discovery.

 ---